--Four Okiek persons were trained in fieldwork skills, including good practices in collecting data, tackling ethical issues carefully, using note books effectively, and using audio and video recorders effectively.
-The consultants also learnt to transcribe, translate and annotate data.
+-Four Okiek persons were trained in fieldwork skills, including good practices in collecting data, tackling ethical issues carefully, using notebooks effectively, and using audio and video recorders effectively.
+The consultants also learned to transcribe, translate and annotate data.

 Acknowledgement and citation

 Users of any part of the collection should acknowledge Jane Akinyi Ngala Oduor as data collector and researcher.
 Users should also acknowledge the Endangered Languages Documentation Programme as the funder of the project.
 Individual speakers whose words and/or images are used should be acknowledged by name.
 Any other contributor who has collected, transcribed or translated the data or was involved in any other way should be acknowledged by name.
 All information on contributors is available in the metadata.

 To refer to any data from the collection, please cite as follows:

 Oduor, Jane.
 2016.
 A preliminary documentation of the Okiek language of Kenya.
 Endangered Languages Archive.
 Handle: http://hdl.handle.net/2196/00-0000-0000-000F-BF54-2.
 Accessed on [insert date here].